WebWiz-perer/Chai-Pies.com/README.md

  - **Desserts**: For those with a sweet tooth, the Desserts section features a range of decadent treats, from fusion-inspired sweets to timeless classics.
 Each dessert is designed to provide a satisfying finish to the dining experience, blending flavors that are both indulgent and comforting.

  Each section reflects our commitment to innovation and quality, bringing together ingredients and techniques from various culinary backgrounds to create a distinctive menu.
 The layout of the menu page makes it easy for users to explore these diverse offerings, allowing them to appreciate the thoughtful fusion of recipes that defines the Chai & Pies experience.

+ All the cateogeries have hoover style added onto it.

  ![menu](Documentation/websiteimages/menucat1.png)
  ![menu](Documentation/websiteimages/menucat2.png)